robvanson/akouste/README.md

 ### Generating akoúste markdown with LLMs

-Markdown is understood by Large Language Models (LLMs).
-As an initial step to create a new experiment, it is possible to prompt an LLM to create a draft *akoúste* markdown file.
+Markdown is well understood by Large Language Models (LLMs).
+As an initial step to create a new experiment in *akoúste*, it is possible to prompt an LLM to create a draft markdown file.
 Issuing a suitable prompt with the specifications of the desired experiment can already result in a useful first draft.

 A LLM prompt should introduce the desired target language and descriptions of the desired stimulus and response characteristics and suitable example markdown.
 These characteristics can be found below in the sections [Stimulus related constructs](#STimulus-related-constructs) and [Collecting subject responses](#Collecting-subject-responses), and a suitable markdown example can be found above from the [Demonstrations and examples](#Demonstrations-and-examples).
 It is unwise to trust text and translations of the LLMs on first sight.
 But the text delivered by a LLM can go a long way towards the desired end result even if it still requires editing to get everything right.